ezEngine/docs/docs/gameplay/raycast-placement-component.md

 This will lead to trigger messages being sent when a physics actor on the 'Player' layer comes between the original hit on the default layer and the ray cast origin.

-This component works well in combination with the [beam component](../effects/beam-component.md) to create laser beams.

 ## Component Properties